DworkinLab/DworkinLab.github.io/people.md

 ## Lab alumni

 **Caitlyn Daley:** Caitlyn finished her M.Sc. in December 2019.
 Caitlyn studied the extent to which genetic background dependence of mutations were similar for mutations within and between genes throughout a gene regulatory network that influences *Drosophila* wing development.
+She really loves her cat.

 **Paul Knoops:** Paul did his M.Sc. research studying how Drosophila interacted with potential predators, and how this influenced Drosophila mating behaviour and activity.
+Paul also made sure we never had any leftovers for lab parties.

 **Nick Testa:** Nick did his Ph.D studying the genetics of sexual size and shape dimorphism in Drosophila.